JSP PH.D. STUDENT

 I'm a Jurisprudence and Social Policy Ph.D. student at UC Berkeley.

-I ask, mainly, how do people form preferences for criminal justice policy, and how are these preferences affected by online media use?
+I ask, mainly, how do people form preferences for criminal justice policy, and how to solve the puzzle of a responsive yet not punitive punishment in a representative democracy?

 I apply behavioral science approaches to the study of individuals' motivation to punish, and computational social science methods to explain digital media's effect on criminal justice discourse.